The Kelly Clarkson Show

-The Kelly Clarkson Show (Note: The show's title is unofficially abbreviated as TKCS, according to an on-set sign.
-Clarkson herself uses her first name in promos to refer to the show when previewing upcoming episodes (e.g. "on the next, all-new Kelly").) is an American daytime television variety talk show hosted by American media personality Kelly Clarkson.
-It is produced and distributed by NBCUniversal Syndication Studios and features Clarkson interviewing celebrities and segments about "everyday people".
-Clarkson opens the program with "Kellyoke", a musical performance of a cover version of various songs requested by a member of her audience, and ends with her participating in an activity with her guests.
-"Kellyoke" classic was introduced in the third season, where Clarkson performs her own songs that were not released as singles.
-Cameo-oke was introduced in the sixth season, musical guests will perform at the beginning of the show.
+The Kelly Clarkson Show (Note: The show is often shortened to TKCS or simply Kelly.) is an American syndicated television variety talk show that was hosted by Kelly Clarkson.
+The show ran in first-run syndication, with NBC Owned Television Stations serving as its main affiliate base, for seven seasons from September 9, 2019, to August 31, 2026, in which it broadcast 1,260 episodes.

-The series premiered on September 9, 2019, in first-run syndication, with NBC Owned Television Stations serving as its main affiliate base.
+Produced and distributed by NBCUniversal Syndication Studios and features Clarkson interviewing celebrities and segments about "everyday people".
 For the first four seasons, filming took place at the Universal Studios Lot in California.
-Starting in the fifth season, the show moved production to 30 Rockefeller Plaza in Midtown Manhattan.
-The seventh season premiered on September 29, 2025.
+Starting in the fifth season, the show moved production to Studio 6A at 30 Rockefeller Plaza in Midtown Manhattan.

-The Kelly Clarkson Show has earned twenty-two Daytime Emmy Awards, including Outstanding Talk Show Entertainment and Outstanding Talk Show, as well as Clarkson winning Outstanding Entertainment Talk Show Host in 2020, 2021, and 2022, and Outstanding Talk Show Host in 2023.
+The Kelly Clarkson Show has earned twenty-two Daytime Emmy Awards, including Outstanding Talk Show Entertainment and Outstanding Talk Show.
+Clarkson has won Outstanding Entertainment Talk Show Host in 2020, 2021, and 2022, and Outstanding Talk Show Host in 2023.

 Concept

 The program's press release states that "In her new daytime talk show, Kelly Clarkson uses her gift of connection to bring viewers something new: a fun, energetic show that breaks with tradition.
 In each episode audiences will experience an hour full of remarkable stories, celebrity guests, spontaneous surprises, humor, heart and, of course, good music.
 It's like a weekday brunch party with a fascinating guest list of people who would otherwise never meet."

 In her Kellyoke segment, Clarkson usually performs a cover song in each episode.
-In 2022, she and her band My Band Y'All released an EP of covers called Kellyoke.
-The band is directed by pianist Jason Halbert and features vocal director and singer Jessi Collins, guitarist Jaco Caraco, bassist Joe Ayoub, and drummer Lester Estelle II.
+In 2022, she released an EP of covers called Kellyoke.
+Her band, My Band Y'all, is directed by keyboardist Jason Halbert and features vocal director and singer Jessi Collins, guitarist Jaco Caraco, bassist Joe Ayoub, and drummer Lester Estelle II.